 The NuMeRI Node for

-Infection Imaging is a state of the art PET/CT research facility, and a core node of the Nuclear Medicine Research Infrastructure (NuMeRI), which forms part of the South African Research Infrastructure Roadmap (SARIR).
-The Node is hosted by the Central Analytical Facilities and is located at Tygerberg Hospital, in Cape Town.
+Infection Imaging in the Western Cape is a state of the art PET/CT research facility, and a core node of the Nuclear Medicine Research Infrastructure (NuMeRI), which forms part of the South African Research Infrastructure Roadmap (SARIR).
+The Node is hosted by the Central Analytical Facilities (Stellenbosch University) and is located at Tygerberg Hospital, in Cape Town.

 Nuclear imaging exploits a fundamental property of certain unstable atoms, namely that they will undergo radioactive decay by either directly or indirectly emitting gamma photons.
 By labelling biological molecules of interest with positron-emitting radionuclides it becomes possible, using specialised equipment, to image the position of decay events and hence, the three-dimensional location of the molecule in question.
 This imaging is performed with a positron-emission tomography (PET) scanner which in modern systems is routinely combined with a conventional (x-ray) computed tomography (CT) system.
 The combined ability of such PET/CT systems to quantitatively and dynamically image the behaviour of radiolabelled molecules (radiotracers) with a high degree of accuracy, and to localise their distribution precisely with the anatomical definition provided by their CT component, has revolutionised biological research.